The derived algebra of a stabilizer, families of coadjoint orbits, and sheets: The derived algebra of a stabilizer and families of coadjoint orbits

-Recall that, by Weinstein's theorem (see \cite{Weinstein1}), for any Poisson manifold $M$ and any point $\mu \in M$ it is possible, in the neighborhood of $\mu$, to decompose $M$ into a direct product of a symplectic manifold and a Poisson manifold with a Poisson structure vanishing at $\mu$.
-This latter Poisson structure is unique up to a diffeomorphism and is called the transverse Poisson structure (to the symplectic leaf) at the point $\mu$.
-In the case when our Poisson manifold is the dual $\g^{*}$ to a Lie algebra $\g$, then the symplectic leafs are exactly the coadjoint orbits, so we can speak about the transverse Poisson structure to the coadjoint orbit.
-The linear part of the transverse Poisson structure at a point $\mu$ is the Lie-Poisson structure of the stabilizer $\g_{\mu}$.
-Consequently, if the transverse Poisson structure at $\mu$ is linearizable, then the Lie-Poisson structure in the neighborhood of $\mu$ can be decomposed into a direct product of a symplectic structure and the Lie-Poisson structure of the stabilizer $\g_{\mu}$. \begin{Proposition} Assume that the transverse Poisson structure to a coadjoint orbit at a point $\mu$ is linearizable.
-Then $\g^{*}(\mu)$is smooth at $\mu$ and \end{Proposition} \begin{proof} Since the transverse Poisson structure at $\mu$ is linearizable, $\g^{*}$ can be locally decomposed, together with the Poisson bracket, into a direct product of $\g_{\mu}^{*}$ and a symplectic manifold $W$.
-Consequently, each element $\nu$ sufficiently close to $\mu$ may be written as a pair $(\xi, \psi)$, where $\xi \in \g_{\mu}^{*}, \psi \in W$.
-The dimension of $\g_{\nu}$ is equal to the dimension of the stabilizer of $\xi$ in $\g_{\mu}^{*}$, hence $\g^{*}(\mu)$ consists of such pairs $(\xi, \psi)$, that the stabilizer of $\xi$ in $\g_{\mu}^{*}$ coincides with $\g_{\mu}^{*}$.
-This means that $\xi$ vanishes on the derived algebra and $\dim \g^{*}(\mu) = \dim W + \dim \g_{\mu} - \dim [\g_{\mu}, \g_{\mu}]$.
-But $ \dim W$ is exactly the dimension of the orbit, which proves our proposition. \end{proof} \begin{Example}[M. Duflo, see \cite{Weinstein}, \cite{Zung}] Let $\g$ be a Lie algebra, given by the following linear Poisson structure:
+\paragraph{What happens if the transverse Poisson structure is linearizable} Let $M$ be a Poisson manifold, and $\mu \in M$.
+Recall that, by the Weinstein splitting theorem \cite{Weinstein1}, $M$ can be locally decomposed into the direct product of a symplectic manifold and a manifold with a Poisson structure vanishing at $\mu$.
+This latter Poisson structure is unique up to a diffeomorphism and is called the transverse Poisson structure at the point $\mu$.
+More details can be found in \cite{Zung}.
+In the case when $M$ is the dual $\g^{*}$ of a Lie algebra $\g$, the linear part of the transverse Poisson structure at a point $\mu$ is the Lie-Poisson structure of the stabilizer $\g_{\mu}$.
+Consequently, if the transverse Poisson structure at a point $\mu$ is linearizable, then the Lie-Poisson structure on $\g^*$ can be locally decomposed into the direct product of a symplectic structure and the Lie-Poisson structure of the stabilizer $\g_{\mu}$, which allows to prove the following. \begin{Proposition} Assume that the transverse Poisson structure at a point $\mu$ is linearizable.
+Then $\g^{*}(\mu)$ is smooth at the point $\mu$, and \end{Proposition} \begin{Example}[M. Duflo, see \cite{Weinstein, Zung}] Let $\g$ be a Lie algebra given by the following linear Poisson structure